aapolimeno/ClusteringFragmentation/README.md

 ## data
 - Containing the evaluation and development set.
 Each row contains a URL, the corresponding text, and the gold label.
+The data consists of news articles that are scraped from the URLs provided by the HeadLine Grouping Dataset.
 ## predictions
 - eval_scores.csv contains the values of the evaluation metrics for each experimental setup
 - preds_eval.csv contains the predicted label of each setup.